leobrqz/TrackLyrics-ytdlp/README.md

 </div>

 Runs entirely on your machine: no accounts, no cloud library.
-Data stays local—next to the repo when you develop; the Windows **`.exe`** uses a folder under **Documents**, with a fallback folder next to the executable.
+Data stays local next to the repo when you develop; the Windows **`.exe`** uses a folder under **Documents**, with a fallback folder next to the executable.

 Please read the [disclaimer](#disclaimer) before using this software.